altruistcoder/gpu-enablement/GPU-Enablement.md

 <img src="./images/Image - 4.png" width="800px" alt="Screen Shot 4 here">
 <br>

-12. We can see now all of the appropriate Nvidia GPU Operator pods would be deployed
+12. We can see now all of the appropriate Nvidia GPU Operator pods would be deployed.

 <img src="./images/Image - 5.png" width="800px" alt="Screen Shot 5 here">